zviadm/walle/benchmarks.md

 ## Setup

 Benchmarks were setup with 1 dedicated benchmarking client node and 3 WALLE nodes.
-Nodes were setup in GCP, each node in different availability zone of the same region.
+Nodes were setup in GCP.
+Each node was setup in different availability zone of the same region.
 Janky scripts that were used to setup up benchmarks are located in [./benchops](./benchops) folder.

 Hardware:
 * WCTL benchmarking node:
-	- n1-highcpu-2
+	- n1-highcpu-4
 * WALLE nodes:
 	- n1-highcpu-4
 	- Local SSD, mounted with `nobarrier` flag